Michigan Biology Of Cardiovascular Aging

 Annual MBoCA Symposium

 Each year M-BoCA hosts a large-scale symposium to bring even greater cardiovascular and aging collaboration to the University of Michigan.
-This year's symposium will be on Tuesday, October 8th in the Danto Auditorium at the Frankel Cardiovascular Center from 9am-2pm.
-More details on the symposium page.
+This year's symposium was held on Tuesday, October 21st in the Danto Auditorium at the Frankel Cardiovascular Center, with our keynote speaker being Peter Libby, MD from Harvard Medical School and Brigham and Women's Hospital.
+Photos from the symposium are now available for viewing.

 Our Most Recent Event